P. L. Raj: Career

 He also worked in Telugu, Bengali, Marathi and Punjabi movies.
 In all, he choreographed dance sequences in over 1,000 films.

 Personal life

 He died on 9 July 2002, due to cardiac arrest at his home in Mahim, Mumbai, at age 67.
-He was survived by his wife, Devyani, a son Lesle and two daughters, Eliza and Greta.
-His son Lesle Lewis is a popular composer and a member of the duo Colonial Cousins.
+He was survived by his wife, Devyani, a son Leslee and two daughters, Eliza and Greta.
+His son Leslee Lewis is a popular composer and a member of the duo Colonial Cousins.
 His death was condoled by the Minister of Information and Broadcasting, Government of India at the time, Smt.
 Sushma Swaraj.